 Belt Of Orion.

-The exhibition of eight outdoor sculptures titled
+>The exhibition of eight outdoor sculptures titled

-presented by the Public Art Fund, on view in City Hall Park (last day!)
+‘Touching the Earth’ by Thaddeus Mosley, presented by the Public Art Fund, on view in City Hall Park (last day!)

-‘Triumph of the Human Spirit’, site-specific permanent installation by Dr. Lorenzo Pace in Foley Square
+‘Triumph of the Human Spirit’, site-specific permanent installation by Dr. Lorenzo Pace in Foley Square which currently celebrates its 25th anniversary.
+Created with the Percent for Art program.

 …